Co-designing smart and sustainable mobility

 - Establish educational paths to introduce new technologies and regulatory frameworks.

-These sessions link up with the discussions of the Smart Mobility Summit of Cities and Regions that takes place on the first day of the Congress.
-Here, we connect policymakers, solution providers, and EU-level actors to identify pathways for cooperation and implementation.
+Connecting local priorities with European and global networks.
+Two sessions exploring how digital innovation and integrated policy can bridge local actions with broader frameworks.
+These sessions link up with the Smart Mobility Summit for Cities and Regions on the first day of the Congress, connecting policymakers, solution providers, and EU-level actors to identify pathways for cooperation and implementation.

-Session 2 co-created with EUROCITIES: From smart systems to smart governance: Aligning policies for intelligent urban mobility
+CC1 l 28 april, 09.00 - 10.00 From smart systems to smart governance: Aligning policies for intelligent urban mobility

-Session 3 co-created with 6GIA: Beyond silos: Advanced connectivity for multimodal mobility
+CC5 l 28 april, 15.30 - 16.30 Beyond silos: Advanced connectivity for multimodal mobility

-Session 4 co-created with Waterborn Technology Platform & SESAR JU: On the road and beyond for a truly multimodal future
+CC3 l 28 april, 11.45 - 12.45 On the road and beyond for a truly multimodal future

-These partnerships will deepen cooperation between European and global mobility leaders, fostering mutual learning and shared progress.
+Aligning for global impact.
+Collaboration throughout and beyond Europe is essential to harmonise global standards and accelerate innovation.
+These partnerships deepen cooperation between European and global mobility leaders, fostering mutual learning and shared progress.

-Session 6 co-created with CILT Türkiye: Digitalisation of Logistics and Mobility: From Vision to Workforce
+CC7 l 29 april, 10.30 - 11.30 Digitalisation of Logistics and Mobility: From Vision to Workforce

-Session 8 co-created with PAVE Europe: Digitalisation and autonomous vehicles: Transforming the workforce and skills landscape
+CC2 l 28 april, 10.30 - 11.30 Digitalisation and autonomous vehicles: Transforming the workforce and skills landscape